 About a year ago I wrote about the yarn shops I visited when my husband and I were in Paris.
 Since that time, I have heard about several other shops.
-I tried to visit them while I was in Paris for the tour, so now I am writing to update the list.
+I tried to visit them while I was recently in Paris, so now I am writing to update the list.
 I also decided to add a little about the fabric district.

 Paris has a wealth of yarn shops.
 Most of them tend to be small compared to the shops we are used to in the states, but they include a great selection in their small spaces.
 I can rarely walk out of a Paris yarn shop without purchasing something.
 Now that I’ve returned from my trip, I need to do some power knitting to catch up.